LordButley/JapanEasy/README.md

 There are two images used in this website:

-1. "Ema" which are wooden plaques that people would write their prayes and wishes upon and hang in temples.
+1. "Ema" which are wooden plaques that people would write their prayers and wishes upon and hang in temples.
 They are as traditional as they are positive.
 The idea being that on your Ema, your wish is to learn Hiragana

 2. The quiz container uses a background image rather than a colour.
 This image is of a light wood similar to that of an Ema tile.
-This is to add depth to the page, and consisitency to the overall theme and feeling.
+This is to add depth to the page, and consistency to the overall theme and feeling.

 ### Colour Palette

-The inspiration for the colour scheme through out came from two sources.
+The inspiration for the colour scheme throughout came from two sources.
 The first is Ema will fill the background.
 The second is the famous red of the "rising sun" from the Japanese flag.

-Font colour is charcoal #444444, which represents the colour of the writingon Ema traditionally done with charcoal whilst also being friendlier on the eyes that black.
+Font colour is charcoal #444444, which represents the colour of the writing on Ema traditionally done with charcoal whilst also being friendlier on the eyes that black.

 The user feedback highlighting colours is red #be0029 which has been lifted straight of the centre of a Japanese flag.